Isaiah1001/CNN-Learning-Journey/03_experiment_management/README.md

 The Stage 2 training loop (`model/training_loop.py`) was reasonably clean, but it still required manually handling the epoch loop, metric accumulation, best‑model tracking, device placement, and learning‑rate scheduling.
 PyTorch Lightning handles all of this via `Trainer`, so the module code only needs to define *what* happens (forward pass, loss, optimizer) rather than *how* the training loop is executed.

-In this stage, I also take advantage of several built‑in and custom callbacks:
+In this stage, several built‑in and custom callbacks are also deployed:

 - `LearningRateMonitor`: logs the learning rate each epoch automatically, with no manual tracking code.
 - `ModelCheckpoint`: saves the best and/or last checkpoints based on `val_acc` without any custom save logic.
 - `ProgressiveBackboneFinetuning`: encodes the gradual unfreezing strategy as a reusable callback, instead of hard‑coding it into the training loop.
 - `PostFreezeModelSummary`: prints the total and trainable parameter counts whenever the finetuning state changes.
-- `MLFlowLogger` (in folder '02_mlflow'): plugs directly into `Trainer` so that hyperparameters, metrics, and artifacts are logged to MLflow with minimal extra code.
+- `MLFlowLogger` (in folder `02_mlflow`): plugs directly into `Trainer` so that hyperparameters, metrics, and artifacts are logged to MLflow with minimal extra code.

 Other useful tools:

-- Profiler: records detailed timing and memory information during training to help identify performance bottlenecks.
+- `Profiler`: records detailed timing and memory information during training to help identify performance bottlenecks.

 **2. Why MLflow**